 - Moderate Weather Grade: These types of bricks are used in tropical countries.
 They can withstand any high temperature.

 - No Weather Grade: These bricks do not have any weather resisting capabilities and used on the inside walls.

 Classification of Bricks Based on Their Using

 There are many uses of bricks.
-On the basis of the purpose of their using bricks are of following kinds:
+On the basis of the purpose of their using bricks are of the following kinds:

 - Common Bricks: These bricks are the most common bricks used.
 They don’t have any special features or requirements.
 They have low resistance, low quality, low compressive strength.
 They are usually used on the interior walls.

 - Engineering Bricks: These bricks are known for many reasons.
-They have a high compressive strength and low absorption capacity.
+They have high compressive strength and low absorption capacity.
 They are very strong and dense.
 They have good load bearing capacity, damp proof, and chemical resistance properties.
-They have uniform red color.
+They have a uniform red color.
 They are classified as Class A, class B, class C. Class A is the strongest but Class B is most used.
-They are used for mainly civil engineering works like sewers, manholes, ground works, retaining walls, damp proof courses etc.
+They are used for mainly civil engineering works like sewers, manholes, ground works, retaining walls, damp proof courses, etc.

 Classification of Bricks Based on Shape

 On the basis of shape bricks are of following kinds: